 What's the best digital camera?
 It's that shiny new toy you just brought home, of course.
+Now, you just need a few extras to up your photography game.
 Your DSLR will do more, last longer, and take better photos with a few accessories.
 These are the best DSLR accessories this year, and all are gear I trust and use regularly.

 - Blast away dust: Giottos Large Rocket Air Blaster

-- Carry your gear on your back: Lowepro Tahoe BP 150
+- Carry your gear on your back: The Lowepro Tahoe BP 150

 - Add a memory card: SanDisk Ultra 128GB microSDXC UHS-I

 - Add high quality sound to video: Movo VXR10

 - Safely clean your lenses: MagicFiber Microfiber Cleaning Cloths 6-pack